-CGAM is majority owned by an Employee Ownership Trust ("EOT").
+CGAM is majority owned by an Employee Ownership Trust ("EOT"), a model pioneered by the John Lewis Partnership.
 Research confirms that employee-owned businesses tend to have a longer term focus, greater investment in human capital and wider employee participation in governance.
 We believe that firm culture is the foundation on which all stewardship activities are built and believe our own ownership structure powerfully reinforces our culture.
 Decision making by the EOT is controlled by three trustee directors.
 These are made up of a non-executive chairman, a senior employee (not the CEO or CFO) and a junior employee.
 This mix is to ensure that the interests of all employees are represented in the goverance of the EOT as well as benefiting from non-executive input.
 Sitting beneath the EOT is the corporate board and then four board committees.